DB2DataWriter loads data into DB2 database.

-The number of all Clover fields must equal to the number of DB fields in the DB table that are not defined in any other way (by specifying clover fields prefixed by dollar sign, db functions, or constants in the query).
+The number of all Clover fields must equal to the number of DB fields in the DB table that are not defined in any other way (by specifying Clover fields prefixed by a dollar sign, db functions, or constants in the query).

 Loaded data is added to the database table without deleting or changing existing table content.

 All data existing in the database table is deleted and new loaded data is inserted to the table.
 Neither the table definition nor the index definition are changed.

 Previously interrupted load operation is restarted.
 The load operation automatically continues from the last consistency point in the load, build, or delete phase.